LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 an object will virtually contain, besides its own predicates, all the predicates inherited from other objects that are not redefined locally.

-Logtalk uses a depth-first lookup procedure for finding predicate declarations and predicate definitions, as explained below.
-The lookup procedures locate the entities holding the predicate declaration and the predicate definition using the predicate template.
+Logtalk uses a depth-first search procedure for finding predicate declarations and predicate definitions, as explained below.
+The search procedures locate the entities holding the predicate declaration and the predicate definition using the predicate template.
-The :ref:`directives_alias_2` predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default lookup procedure).
+The :ref:`directives_alias_2` predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default search procedure).

+The search procedures are notably used when compiling or handling a :ref:`message <messages_messages>` sent to an object.
+The exact details of the search procedures depend on the role played by the object receiving the message, as explained next.
+The search procedures are also used by the :ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2` reflection predicates.

 .. _inheritance_protocol: